Search probate records for documents and wills (England and Wales)

-Find a will or ‘grant of representation’ for people who died in or after 1858.
+Find a probate record, also known as a ‘grant of representation’, for someone who died after 1857.

-A ‘grant of representation’ gives someone the legal right to deal with a deceased person’s estate.
-This right is called ‘probate’.
+Probate gives someone the legal right to deal with a deceased person’s property, money and possessions (their ‘estate’).

 Before you start

 Wills and probate records from 1858 to 1996

 If you cannot find the record you’re looking for, check the years after the person died.
 These records are stored under the year the grant was issued, rather than the year of death.

 To find the will of someone who died in the early 1990s, you may need to check the records that cover 1996 onwards.

 Not all probate records contain a will.
 Check the type of grant of representation when you search.